vuejs/docs/src/guide/testing.md

 #### Mocha

-Mocha is a JavaScript test framework that runs on Node.js and in the browser.
-It aims to provide functionality for testing both synchronous and asynchronous code with a simple interface.
-Unlike Jest, it usually pairs with other libraries for functionality such as spying (e.g., SinonJS) and test expectations (e.g., ChaiJS).
+Mocha is a JavaScript test framework that is focused on being flexible.
+Because of this flexibility, it allows you to choose different libraries to fulfill other common features such as spying (e.g., Sinon) and assertions (e.g., Chai).
+Another unique feature of Mocha is that it can also execute tests in the browser in addition to Node.js.

 **Resources:**